-Measurement of painted roadway lines will be made in kilometres along the centreline of the roadway for the length of road painted including the length of road through intersections.
+Measurement of painted roadway lines will be made in kilometres along the centreline of the roadway for the length of road painted, including the length of road through intersections.
 Intersections and interchanges will be counted separately and will include all roadway lines which would not be covered by the standard painting operation.
 Only those intersections or interchanges specified in the Contract or identified by the Consultant will be counted separately for payment.
-At locations such as truck turnouts and points of interest turnouts, where additional lines are required beyond normal limits, individual lines will be measured separately and paid for under the applicable bid item.
+At locations such as truck turnouts and points of interest turnouts where additional lines are required beyond normal limits, individual lines will be measured separately and paid for under the applicable bid item.

-Payment for painted roadway lines will be made at the applicable unit price bid per kilometre for:
+Payment for painting roadway lines will be made at the unit price or prices bid for "Roadway Lines - Supplying Paint and Painting" for the type of line painted.